new-eden-social/new-eden-social/README.md

 ## Start
 Project consits of different services.

-Main service is AP, that serves all the data for web.
+Main service is API, that serves all the data for web.
 Then we have Updater, which periodically updates characters/corporations/alliances with changing/live data.
 And Killmails, which is listening for new killmails that happen in game and creates appropriate posts/events.

 ### API
 ```